-In 2004 MDH began estimating mode of exposure for cases with unspecified risk in its annual summary slides.
-Each year, estimation is done by using the risk distribution for cases diagnosed in the most recent three-year period with known risk by race and gender and applying it to those with unspecified risk of the same race and gender, for example to estimate risk in 2016, we would use cases diagnosed between 2014 and 2016.
+In 2004 the Minnesota Department of Health began estimating mode of exposure for cases with unspecified risk in its annual summary slides.
+Each year, estimation is done by using the risk distribution for cases diagnosed in the most recent three-year period with known risk by race and gender and applying it to those with unspecified risk of the same race and gender, for example to estimate risk in 2017, we would use cases diagnosed between 2015 and 2017.
 For females an additional step was added to the process.
 If females reported sex with males but did not report injecting drug use or receipt of blood products, then she was placed in a new category named "Heterosexual - with unknown risk".
 The same was not done for males given the high level of stigma associated with male-to-male sex in certain communities.